100+ Senior Safety Tips For Winter

 - heating from anywhere

 - turn lights on at any time from anywhere

 - detect intruders

-- and if you wish to monitor your parents activities without disturbing them, just to make sure they are doing things as usual, you can add sensors on doors, cupboards, the kettle, the fridge etc and you will recieve notifications if and when the sensors are triggered
+- and if you wish to monitor your parents activities without disturbing them, just to make sure they are doing things as usual, you can add sensors on doors, cupboards, the kettle, the fridge etc., and you will receive notifications if and when the sensors are triggered

 - do your parents have the right shoes ?

 - should your parent be going out when it’s really cold ?